Astro (company): Overcharging

 Astro has been criticised for raising its service prices and imposing penalty fees on customers.
 In 2007, Astro raised its service fee about 15% and converted previously free channels like Bloomberg, Al Jazeera English, and CGTN into paid channels.
 Anyone who attempted to drop such service packages was charged a fee.
 Malaysiakini reporter Cheah Kah Seng encouraged customers to protest against the price hikes and provided instructions on how to do so.
 Due to broadcasting rights it has received from the Malaysian government, Astro raised its fees several more times in the following years, while consumers had fewer competitive alternatives.

 Astro often shows commercials on premium channels for which consumers paid for an ad-free experience.
 Customers who use the Astro personal video recorder (PVR), Astro MAX, have reported performance problems and difficulty in recording certain channels.

+Advertising on pay television channels

+Paid channels carried on Astro usually carries traditional commercial advertising that will be shown on commercial break, despite customers had paid for the paid television channels.